 The LVIA considers the cumulative effect of the development with the consented Trawsnant wind farm.
 It finds that there are significant adverse effects of the schemes when combined together on both the Foel Trawsnant and Foel Fawr LCAs.
 In terms of visual effects it states that there would be a significant adverse effects on users of these uplands and on the local settlements of Brynheulog, Caerau, Abergcregan and Cynonville.
-It indicates that the developments have different characteristics with the proposed development being permanent but being able to be mitigated by vegetation in the long term and the windfarm being a temporary use which cannot be mitigated.
+It indicates that the development being permanent but being able to be mitigated by vegetation in the long term and the windfarm being a temporary use which cannot be mitigated.